smartcontractkit/ccip/core/scripts/ccip-test/README.md

 Second phase of deployment includes attaching new contracts (OnRamp and OffRamp) to the Router and switching real traffic there.
 We will use `TestRheaPromoteUpgradeLaneDeployment` from [ccip_runner_test.go](ccip_runner_test.go).
 Run output should be written to console &  `./json/deployments/env/lane/....`.
 We need to replace `LaneConfig` with `UpgradeLaneConfig`, it's better to copy those values from `json` files generated as they are source of the truth in this case.
-Also, please set `UpgradeLaneConfig` to zeros to avoid confusion, stating that there is nothing waiting to promoted on the Upgrade Lane.
+Also, please remove `UpgradeLaneConfig` to avoid confusion, stating that there is nothing waiting to promoted on the Upgrade Lane.
 ```go
 var Beta_SepoliaToArbitrumGoerli = rhea.EvmDeploymentConfig{
 	ChainConfig: Beta_Sepolia,